Nganga-A/BookHaven/README.md

 - React for the user interface.
 - React Router for handling navigation.
 - Axios for making API requests.
-- (Optional) Bootstrap/Tailwind for responsive styling.
+- Bootstrap for responsive styling.

 ### Back-end